stouffer/EvoGeoModules/manuscript/outline.md

 % ...
 % Sept 11, 2014

+Coevolutionary dynamics shape the structure of ecological communities.
+Reciprocal selection between organisms acts both on species and their interactions.
+The Geographic Mosaic Theory of Coevolution (GMTC) provides a spatial perspective on these dynamics, by proposing the existence of feedbacks between local and regional scales.
+Yet it is not clear how the structure of communities at spatial scales relevant to species distribution (e.g. continental) are either influencing or influenced by local coevolutionary process.
+Here we show that the phylogenetic signature of coevolution is lost in local communities, despite individual interactions still being recognized as coevolutionary relevant.

 # Introduction

 - Theory on coevolution predicted to result in diversification of interacting species.
 Yet poorly integrated with ways of describing multi-species systems.